minter/mxvoice-electron/README.md

 Build output of `yarn dist -- --x64` will be available in the `dist/` subdirectory.
 Currently, this produces both a `.dmg` and a `.zip` file, with the `.dmg` being preferred.

 To publish the release to the official Mx.
-Voice GitHub Releases, use `npm run publish`.
+Voice GitHub Releases, use `yarn release -- --x64`.
 This requires a `GITHUB_TOKEN` environment variable to be set, with permissions to upload releases, as well as environment variables `APPLE_ID` and `APPLE_ID_PASSWORD`, set to a login and an app password with development rights to code-sign and notarize the app.

 ### Windows